-- All instructional and support personnel who have responsibility for supervising a student who has been taken into custody, arrested, or referred to the juvenile court for any felony offense or for certain misdemeanors. - All instructional and support personnel who have regular contact with a student who is thought to have committed certain offenses or who has been convicted, received deferred prosecution, received deferred adjudication, or was adjudicated for delinquent conduct for any felony offense or certain misdemeanors. - All appropriate district personnel regarding a student who is required to register as a sex offender.
+- All instructional and support personnel who have responsibility for supervising a student who has been arrested or referred to the juvenile court for any felony offense or for certain misdemeanors. - All instructional and support personnel who have regular contact with a student who has been convicted, received deferred prosecution, received deferred adjudication, or was adjudicated for delinquent conduct for any felony offense or certain misdemeanors.
+[For further information, see policy GRA (LEGAL).] - All appropriate district personnel in regards to a student who is required to register as a sex offender.

-[See policy FL(LEGAL) for more information.]

-Leaving Campus (All Grade Levels)
+Leaving Campus

-Remember that student attendance is crucial.
-Appointments should be scheduled outside of school hours if possible.
-Absent extenuating circumstances, students will not regularly be released before the end of the school day.

-State rules require parental consent before any student leaves campus for any part of the school day.
+Please remember that student attendance is crucial to learning.
+We ask that appointments be scheduled outside of school hours as much as reasonably possible.
+Students are not allowed to leave campus for lunch.
+Also note that picking up a student early on a regular basis results in missed opportunities for learning.
+Unless the principal has granted approval because of extenuating circumstances, a student will not regularly be released before the end of the school day.
+State rules require that parental consent be obtained before any student is allowed to leave campus for any part of the school day.
+No student will be allowed to leave with any person not named on the student registration card unless prior written permission by a parent or guardian has been received.
+Identification may be required.

-For students in elementary and middle school, a parent or authorized adult must come to the office and show identification to sign the student out.
-A campus representative will ask the student to report to the office.
-For safety purposes and stability of the learning environment, we cannot allow any unescorted adult to go to the classroom or other area to pick up the student.
+- For students in middle school and high school, a parent or otherwise authorized adult must come to the office and sign the student out.
+Please be prepared to show identification.
+Once an identity is verified, a campus representative will then call for the student or collect the student and bring him or her to the office.
+For safety purposes and stability of the learning environment, we cannot allow you to go to the classroom or other area unescorted to pick up the student.
 If the student returns to campus the same day, the parent or authorized adult must sign the student back in through the main office upon the student's return.
-Documentation regarding the reason for the absence will also be required.

-The same process applies to students in high school.
-If the student's parent authorizes the student to leave campus unaccompanied, a note provided by the parent must be submitted to the main office no later than two hours prior to the student's need to leave campus.
-A phone call from the parent may be accepted, but the school may ultimately require a note for documentation purposes.
-The student must sign out through the main office and sign in upon his or her return if the student returns the same day.

-If a student becomes ill during the school day and the school nurse or other district personnel determines that the student should go home, the nurse will contact the student's parent and document the parent's wishes regarding release from school.

-Unless the parent directs district personnel to release the student unaccompanied, the parent or other authorized adult must follow the sign-out procedures listed above.
-If a student is permitted by his or her parent to leave campus unaccompanied, the nurse will document the time of day the student was released.
-Under no circumstances will a student in elementary or middle school be released unaccompanied.
+Documentation regarding the reason for the absence will also be required. - For students in high school, the same process will be followed.
+If the student's parent will authorize the student to leave campus unaccompanied, a note provided by the parent must be submitted to the main office in advance of the absence, no later than two hours prior to the student's need to leave campus.
+The student must sign out through the main office and sign in upon his or her return, if the student returns the same day.
+If a student is 18 years of age or is an emancipated minor, the student may produce a note on his or her own behalf.
+Documentation regarding the reason for the absence will be required. - If a student becomes ill during the school day and the school nurse or other district personnel determines that the student should go home, the nurse will contact the student's parent and document the parent's wishes regarding release from school.
+Unless directed by the parent to release the student unaccompanied, the parent or other authorized adult must follow the sign-out procedures as listed above.
+If a student is allowed to leave campus by himself or herself, as permitted by the student's parent, or if the student is age 18 or is an emancipated minor, the nurse will document the time of day the student was released.
+Under no circumstances will a child in elementary or middle school be released unaccompanied by a parent or adult authorized by the parent.

-If a student is 18 years of age or is an emancipated minor, the student may sign him- or herself out of school.
-Documentation regarding the reason for the absence will be required.